 Blue Velvet by Bobby Vinton

-Topped the NZ chart: for 3 weeks from 17 October 1963.
+• Topped the NZ charts for 3 weeks, starting on 17 October 1963.

 Bobby Vinton was born in Canonsburg, Pennsylvania, the son of a bandleader.
 He learned the clarinet and studied music composition at Duquesne University.
 Inspired by Elvis, he started a recording career as a vocalist.